Peoples Drug: Acquisition by Imasco

 After being acquired by Imasco, Peoples quickly acquired Rea & Derick in 1985 and also took control of the Florida Shoppers Drug Mart locations.

-Sales and conversions

 Over the years, the Haag stores were converted to Peoples in 1983, and Dynamic and Schuman were converted to Lane.
 A program was implemented to convert all stores to the Peoples Drug name.
 Many Lane and Rea & Derick stores were converted, all stores began selling Peoples Brand product, and began using bags with the Peoples Drug logo.
-Not long after being acquired by Imasco in 1984, Peoples decided to sell some of their stores and concentrate on the Mid Atlantic states.
+Not long after being acquired by Imasco in 1984, Peoples sold some stores to concentrate on the Mid-Atlantic states.